What is Drama Worldbuilding?

 What do children think of learning through Drama Worldbuilding?

-The 8 dispositions for Collective Creativity and Wellbeing are based on research using Drama Worldbuilding across 2 years in a Primary School.
+The 8 dispositions for Collective Creativity and Wellbeing are based on longitudinal research using Drama Worldbuilding across Primary Schools.

 Dispositions are attitudes, mindsets, and values.